-I am so excited to support mission-driven organizations in Israel and ensure that their messaging lands the way they want it to:
+I am so excited to support mission-driven organizations in Israel and ensure that their messaging lands the way they want.
+Perhaps:

--A marketing team that can't quite get its content strategy right to engage with its customers.
+-Your marketing team can't quite get your content strategy right to engage authentically with your customers.

--A social enterprise that needs highly effective collateral to raise funds.
+-Your social enterprise needs highly effective collateral to raise funds.

 Whatever your storytelling needs are - I'm here.
 Let's get to work :)